calendar_month Appointments

 cottage Home visits

-Where possible we encourage patients to come to the surgery when they are ill as we have full facilities for investigation and treatment and can therefore provide better care than in the home.
+Where possible we encourage patients to come to the surgery when they are ill as we have full facilities for investigations and treatment and can therefore provide better care than in the home.

 ambulance Emergency on the day appointments